ReaverShadow/Mu-boo-Cub-Mug/README.md

 * connecting to a external router, and 3rd device, which is counter to the project purpose.
 * connecting to the WiFi card on the Mu-boo Cub Mug. which has its own obstacles and issues.
 The two route for the later would:
-1) using windows network config to share a connection, typically this would be done through windows setting and creating a bridge between ethernet port and wireless adapter.
+1) using Windows network config to share a connection, typically this would be done through Windows setting and creating a bridge between ethernet port and wireless adapter.
 However, there will not be an ethernet adapter, and thus the wireless adapter would need to be set to ad-hoc to turn it into an access point.
 It is well documented that the reliability of both those ways is not great.
 As well as Intel adapters being terrible for ad-hoc mode.
 Additionally, B-Link has/had a usb wireless adapter specifically designed to connect with the Quest via WiFi, but this adapter was problematic with Virtual Desktop users.
 In fact, the minimum requirements are for a PC/Laptop to be connected to a router via a physical wired connection.
 2) but since, your still connecting wirelessly to a router, that where the second route would come in.
-Using the virtualization capability of the N100 chip, with something like Proxmox to run two guess OS, one an Open Source router like OpenSNS and Windows.
+Using the virtualization capability of the N100 chip, with something like Proxmox to run two guess OS, one an Open Source router like OpenWRT and Windows.

 Unfortunately, a small hiccup would be if you connect a quest wireless to the Mu-boo Cub Mug, neither would have a connection to the internet.
-I suspect this could be accomplished in windows, but know it can be done in an open-source router where you bridge the wifi to another wifi device. ideally, you'll want to connect the 2.4Ghz band the internet, leaving the 5GHz or 6GHz band dedicated to only your streaming devices.
+I suspect this could be accomplished in Windows, but know it can be done in an open-source router where you bridge the wifi to another wifi device. ideally, you'll want to connect the 2.4Ghz band the internet, leaving the 5GHz or 6GHz band dedicated to only your streaming devices.

-This is where another potential issue crops up. limited resources of core and ram. you basically have 3 OS (proxmox, openSNS and windows) running similtaneously.
+This is where another potential issue crops up. limited resources of core and ram. you basically have 3 OS (proxmox, openWRT and indows) running similtaneously.
 Ideally, I would like to investigate and try to solve these issues and "hiccups" on Windows, without having to use virtualization. but this would likely take more time, and I would assign it as a V1.1 task.

 #### Choice: Reason I choose USB 4 over OCuLink, considering gaming is a pillar of need.
 (This maybe more to reassure myself).
 Without a doubt, as showing in multiple reviews and analysis (i'll link any i find below), OCuLink wins in the eGPU department.
 BUT... this is not soley developed around gaming/eGPU.
 The top goals of the project is around portability, not absolute, but reasonable, in terms of size, weight, duration.

-Let's see a side by side feature comparison.
+1st factor to consider is, where will System bottleneck(s) be?
+The N100 is an e-core only chip, and on average, it's CPU tests are around 1/2 performance of other CPU of the same year/generation.
+Frame per second (FPS) is typically CPU dependent (and the link speed between it with GPU), whereas resolution is more GPU dependent.
+Not to mention the limit of 8GB of RAM.
+Next, according to the N100 public documents, the max PCIe link speed is x4 (I will reach out to Lattepanda to see if they can verify that PCIe controller 1 and PCIe controller 3 CANNOT be bonded to form a x8 slot).
+As shown below, on paper, this puts USB4 and OCuLink at the same badnwidth.
+But, and Unfortunately, the USB protocol will also introduce overhead into the system, further limiting FPS, So you might say, "Well Reaver, all the more reaosn to use OCuLink".
+Let's see a Side-by-side:

 "Paper" Feature | USB 4 | OCuLink-2
 --- | --- | ---
 Standardization Body |	USB-IF (USB Implementers Forum)	| PCI-SIG (PCI Special Interest Group)